jbellogo/Notes/content/Risk.md

 Turns out that $\epsilon_A$ is a random variable with zero mean and some non-zero variance.

 Finally if we use the law of large numbers (expected value of average is expected value of individuals as sum goes to infty), we get that in large portfolios, the idiosyncratic risk is all diversified away so $\epsilon_A$

-\section{Risk, Return, and Capital Budgeting}
+# Risk, Return, and Capital Budgeting

 The discount rate for a project is driven primarily by the \textbf{project beta} and not by the company's beta.
 So the interest of making a samsung phone will depend on the sensitivity of phones to the market and not so much on the sesnsitivity of samsung to the market... thinking of forecasting concepts, samsung and samsung phones are linearly dependent.
 Samsung phones has the most information, don't include unecessary info or it will emss up the regression... huh?

-\newpage

 \textbf{How do we compute the beta of a project?} depends on the project obviously.

 If the project "looks like" an extension of the company, use comapny's beta.
 If it looks very different, use the industry beta.

 If tim hortons has a project consisting of opening a new location... well that project pretty much is the embodiment of the company so use the company beta.
 But if Tim Hortons is raising money for cancer, then use the cancer donations "industry" beta to get a better idea of your rate of return (ie we can expect a 10\% return in donations (return) based on publicity investment because the donations beta is 0.1 (constant always) and the current F is really low because the economy is bad rn so people are not donating as much as they normally do (actual - expected donation returns).

-\subsection{Determinants of Beta}
+### {Determinants of Beta}

 Different companies and projects have different betas due to different factors such as: